Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 George’s children were born after he had moved on from Gull Lake, but Filler remembers the town.
 In the early 1960s, George took him on a road trip to his old stomping ground.

-On a wet cement slab poured into an orange crate, George engraved some Chinese characters and left it at the cemetery.
+On a wet cement slab poured into an orange crate, George engraved some Chinese characters and left them at the cemetery.
 Filler had always wondered who that headstone was for.

 More than 60 years later, he found himself back in Gull Lake with his siblings Riches and Dorthy.